Impacts of peer tutoring on academic performance

 3. To encourage participants to develop critical thinking, self-confidence and self-direction.

-Student tutors were selected from both the same class as the tutoring program attendees (peer-to-peer tutors) and from the year above (near-peer tutors).
-They were chosen based on a range of criteria including their interpersonal skills and knowledge of course content.
-They received $10 per hour for their work.
+Student tutors were selected from both the same class as the tutoring program attendees (‘peer-to-peer’ tutors) and from the year above (‘near-peer’ tutors).
+They were chosen based on a range of criteria including interpersonal skills and knowledge of course content.
+Tutors received $10 per hour for their work.
 They were also given two hours of training in advance of starting and provided with ongoing support from faculty as needed throughout the semester.
-The authors sought to compare the rates of failure and final exam results between students with and without access to peer tutoring.
-To do this, the graduating class of 2018 were chosen as a historical comparison group.
-The investigators also aimed to gain a greater understanding of student perceptions of peer tutoring from both the perspective of the tutors and the attendees.
-Some fascinating results were discovered through this study.
-These can be summarised as follows:

-When compared to the historical class of 2018 who had no peer tutoring access, the class of 2020 had a significantly reduced course failure rate.
-Those students who availed of the tutoring program, perhaps unsurprisingly, had achieved lower exam scores early in each semester.
+• Students who used the tutoring program had achieved lower exam scores early in each semester.
 However, between the start and end of each semester, those same students achieved significant grade improvements.
 In comparison, students who did not use the program saw no significant change in their grades.

-Attendees of two or more tutoring sessions saw an average increase of 4.9% in their grade.
+• Attendees of two or more tutoring sessions saw an average increase of 4.9% in their grade.

-Student tutors also recognised value in the program from their own perspective.
+• Student tutors also recognised value in the program from their own perspective.
 All reported an increase in their critical thinking skills and expected the experience to be valuable to them in their future nursing careers.

 This study effectively demonstrated the benefits of introducing a simple peer-to-peer tutoring program in university courses.
 The authors concluded that, considering the benefits observed over the course of the study, the $3,600 cost of employing student tutors was justified.
 Such tutoring programs may offer a much-needed lifeline to those students who struggle most, while also providing additional support to those who are motivated to improve their academic performance.
-It may also aid educators and universities in producing confident and capable academics and professionals.
+It may also aid educators and universities in producing confident and capable graduates and professionals.

 References